-The Secretary of State works in this historic office, so public tours are not possible.
+The Secretary of State works in this historic office, so public touring is not possible.
 Please visit the exhibit case outside this suite of offices to learn more about the room's appearance nearly a century ago.
 Next, climb the monumental stairs near the rotunda or take an elevator in the north or south wings to the second floor.

-6. SENATE CHAMBER
+6. Senate Chamber